Podcast: Play in new window

 - Bango’s partnerships with operators and others that enhance the company’s reporting accuracy

-- Measuring and tracking new mobile Internet devices on cellular or Wi-Fi networks
+- Mobile measurement performance tracking of wireless devices on cellular or Wi-Fi networks

 - Growth of mobile engagement levels and messaging via Facebook, Twitter and other social media sites

-- Future needs using mobile analytics tools, according to Andy, are greater accuracy, higher consumer relevance, increased marketing intelligence and tracking new interconnected mobile devices
+- Future needs using mobile performance measurement analytics tools, according to Andy, are greater accuracy, higher consumer relevance, increased marketing intelligence and tracking new interconnected mobile devices.